-- In accordance with the Board Student Abuse and Neglect Policy (SANP) [WLS 8462] and/or related administrative guidelines, each Principal should be mindful of the possibility of physical or mental abuse being inflicted on a student by an employee. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - All incidents potentially involving this ECOC violation: 1) Must be reported to the Superintendent or his/her designee; and 2) Must be reported to the appropriate outside agency (e.g. law enforcement, social services, and/or ODE/SBE) by the Superintendent or his/her designee where mandated. - Some examples of this ECOC violation may be incompatible with initial or continued employment by the District.
-For management guidelines, see Other Criminal Violation (Disqualifying). - For state level reporting and potential licensure action considerations, if any, see Section 9.0.
+- Consistent with the Board Student Abuse and Neglect Policy (SANP) [WLS 8462] and/or related administrative guidelines, each Principal should be mindful of the possibility of physical or mental abuse being inflicted on a student by an Employee. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - All incidents potentially involving this ECOC violation: 1) Must be reported to the Superintendent or his/her designee; and 2) Must be reported to the appropriate outside agency (e.g. law enforcement, social services, and/or the State Board/State Department) by the Superintendent or his/her designee where mandated. - Some examples of this ECOC violation may be incompatible with initial or continued employment by the District; for management guidelines, see Other Criminal Violation (Disqualifying). - For state level reporting and potential license action considerations, if any, see Section 9.0.

-POTENTIAL VIOLATIONS OF CRIMINAL LAW-CONT'D.
+4.0 ECOC VIOLATIONS (CONT'D) POTENTIAL VIOLATIONS OF CRIMINAL LAW (CONT'D)